evaera/vuepress-plugin-api-docs-generator/README.md

   - `type_tags`: Array of TagDefault objects
   - `function_tags`: Array of TagDefault objects
 - `tags`: Array of strings which are tag names that apply to this Document
-- `types`: Array of DocEntryType objects
+- `types`: Array of DocEntry objects
-- `properties`: Array of DocEntryType objects
+- `properties`: Array of DocEntry objects
 - `functions`: Array of DocEntryFunction objects